-To view the report on the diagnostic tool, see Viewing the Code Scan Report on the Diagnostic Tool on page 136.
+To view the report on the diagnostic tool, see Previous Vehicles and Data on page 86.

-To view/print the report on The Snap-on Cloud, see Vehicle System Report / Snap-on Cloud on page 57.
+To view/print the report on the Snap-on Cloud, see Vehicle System Report on page 56.

 The code scan can also be saved manually by selecting the Save icon.